The inverted pyramid style of writing works as a guide to consistently produce appealing online content that creates new business leads.

 The inverted pyramid tells the story backward.
 It leads with the conclusion.

-I think you will find that the inverted style of writing will be appealing to your online readers because of their tendancy to scan for online information and their short attention span.
+I think you will find this style of writing very appealing to your online readers because of their tendancy to scan for online information and their short attention span.
 They will be able to scan your article and still understand it, even if they don’t read every word.

 This style is also a useful tool for the writer.
 It is a rewarding challenge.
 Your are forced to get to the heart of the matter, to sum up quickly and concisely what you are trying to convey.
 It also makes it easier to decide what other information is relevant and in what order it should be placed.
 It becomes a foundation for clarity of thinking through your writing.